 - Make sure to teach children about canal safety.
 Never jump in to rescue pets or objects such as toys.
 Call 911 for help.

 - Keep clothing up and away from canal edges and other fencing to avoid any snags or tripping hazards.
 Stay away from automated equipment at water delivery gates.

-- Don’t drive a motorized vehicle on the canal banks (SRP authorization is required).
+- Don’t drive motorized vehicles on the canal banks (SRP authorization is required).

-- Secure permission from SRP before using canal banks for any kind of event.
-Call (602) 236-3126 for permit information.
+- Secure permission from SRP before using canal banks for any kind of event by emailing [email protected] for permit information.

 Looking to enjoy a new stretch of canal?
 Map the trails out on our website.